-When you use a Network Provider or get care as part of an Authorized Service, Covered Health Services will be covered at the Network Benefit level.22 Regardless of Medical Necessity, Benefits will be denied for care that is not a Covered Health Service.
+When you use a Network Provider or get care as part of an Authorized Service, Covered Health Services will be covered at the Network Benefit level.
+19 Regardless of Medical Necessity, Benefits will be denied for care that is not a Covered Health Service.
 The Plan has the final authority to decide the Medical Necessity of the service.

-If you receive Covered Health Services from an Out-of-Network Provider after Anthem failed to provide you with accurate information in their Provider directory at anthem.com, or after Anthem failed to respond to your telephone or web-based inquiry within the time required by federal law, Covered Health Services will be covered at the Network level.
+If you receive Covered Health Services from an Out-of-Network Provider after Anthem BCBS failed to provide you with accurate information in their Provider directory at anthem.com, or after Anthem BCBS failed to respond to your telephone or web-based inquiry within the time required by federal law, your cost share for Covered Health Services will be based on the Network level.

-Network Providers include Primary Care Physicians/Providers (PCPs), Specialists, other professional Providers, Hospitals, and other Facilities who contract with Anthem to care for you.
+Network Providers include Primary Care Physicians/Providers (PCPs), Specialists, other professional Providers, Hospitals, and other Facilities who contract with Anthem BCBS to care for you.
 Referrals are never needed to visit a Network Provider, including Specialists or behavioral health Providers.